 Inspection of Busti Public Library for Registration - June 24, 1924

 Opening of the Busti Public Library - June 24, 1924

 Certificate of Registration granted - November 21, 1924

 Application for Library Registration - October 29, 1924

 In 1975, the addition was made to the building.
-In 2004, the renovation of the building was completed to bring the library facility to its current state.
+In 2004, the renovation of the building was completed to transform the library facility into its current warm atmosphere.